THautamaki/GHSCM/README.md

     ##      MCC    F1    TPR    FDR
     ## 1 0.7745 0.776 0.7172 0.1548

-Plot the true simulated network and estimated network using R package `igraph`.
+Plot the true simulated network and estimated network using the R package `igraph`.

 ``` r
 if(!require("igraph", quietly = TRUE)) {